A Guide to Baccarat & Where to Play Online

 Sometimes, extra cards are dealt with either the Player's or the Banker's hand.
 Undoubtedly, these complex rules add to the mystery surrounding Baccarat, adding an extra layer of complexity to mystify the players.

 When Is a Third Card Dealt?

-Also, if the initial two cards dealt to the Banker’s hand total 4 and the Player’s third card ranges from 4 to 7, the Banker is dealt an extra card.
-If the Player’s hand isn’t dealt a third card (has 6 or more points), the Banker must stand on 6.
+Also, if the Banker's first two cards add up to 4 and the Player’s third card ranges between 4 and 7, the Banker is dealt another card.
+If the Player is not dealt a third card (the player has 6 or more points), the Banker stands on 6.